Fernando Botero Zea: Education

-Death of Pedrito Botero

-When Botero Zea was 17 years old, he was involved in an automobile accident on the road from Seville to Cordoba in southern Spain.
-In this accident, his younger brother Pedro Botero Zambrano was tragically killed.
-The Botero family was on Easter vacation in 1973, when the accident happened.
-In the car were Master Fernando Botero, his then wife Cecilia Zambrano, his sister Lina and his brother Pedro, as well as Botero Zea himself.
-In this automobile accident not only Pedro Botero lost his life, but also Master Botero himself was seriously injured in both hands.

 Early activity in the private sector

 Stock exchange in Bogotá, Colombia

 In 1984, he returned to Colombia to become president of Compañía de Servicios Bursátiles S.A., one of the brokerage firms that made part of the Bogotá stock exchange.
 During his tenure, from 1984 to 1988, the company moved from 17th place among the different companies on the Bogotá Stock Exchange to third place.

-Time management and personal productivity consultant

-Simultaneous to his work at the Bogota Stock Exchange, Botero Zea developed a side business as a consultant on time management and productivity for large companies and multinationals in Colombia.
-In 1986, he published a cassette with the title "Efficient Time Management", which was produced in a large quantity of copies, destined to national and multinational companies, and also to be distributed through libraries in Colombia.

 Political career

 Local Mayors Coordinator

 In 1979, Botero Zea occupied the first position in his life as Coordinator of Local Mayors of Bogota, part to the Department of Government of the Bogotá City Hall.
 The Secretary of Government at the time was Luis Guillermo Sorzano and the Mayor of Bogota, Hernando Durán Dussán.
 Botero's responsibility was to coordinate the 20 Local Mayors that existed in the capital.

 Botero was head of that office for a year, until he made the decision to enter electoral politics, seeking a seat in the Assembly of Cundinamarca Department in the 1980 elections.
 In that attempt, he was defeated and suffered his first electoral setback.

 In 1986, Botero Zea ran for the position of Councilman of Bogotá.
 Botero Zea was elected but did not serve on the Bogotá City Council because a few days after his election he was appointed Deputy Minister of Government by President Virgilio Barco Vargas.